logicmonitor/docker_lm_collector/README.md

 password - your LogicMonitor password

+collector_id - OPTIONAL.
+The id of an existing LogicMonitor collector.
+The container will start up as the specified collector.
+Cannot be used with the cleanup option.

 cleanup - if this is non-null, the collector will remove itself from the portal when the container is stopped.